Pfed-prog/NextJsExplorer/README.md

   - Fees: display gas fee cost in USD.
   - Transaction Method and Type: colored to reflect the mix of coin transfer, token transfer and contract call.

-- Blocks page: total gas usage, block miner, total transactions and date.
-Display all the transactions in the block with their receiver, sender, gas used and value in USD.
+- Blocks page: block miner and date.
+Aggregate data for total `Gas usage`, `Transactions` count and `Average Gas per Transaction` Display all the transactions in the block with their receiver, sender, gas used and value in USD.

+  - Token Transfers

 - Transaction page: block number, transaction type, receiver, contract method call details, sender, gas used in USD and token transfers details.